B.S. Ed. in Secondary Education and Teaching, Concentration in Engineering Education

 - Gain an understanding of engineering industry needs and how to partner with colleagues in and outside of school to help maximize the engineering curriculum for students

-Upon completion of the program, graduates will be prepared to work in public and private middle and high schools across the Commonwealth of Virginia, with particular focus in urban and other high-need areas.
+Graduates will be prepared to work in public and private middle and high schools across Virginia, with particular focus in urban and other high-need areas.
 Graduates will be capable of working with diverse learners and adapting instructional programs based on the needs of the students and clients.